trioderegion/warpgate/README.md

 ## Update Shorthand
-The `update` object can contain up to three keys: `token`, `actor`, and `item`.
+The `update` object can contain up to three keys: `token`, `actor`, and `embedded`.
 The `token` and `actor` key values are standard update objects as one would use in `Actor#update`.
-The `item` key uses a shorthand notation to make creating the updates easier.
-Notably, it does not require the `_id` field to be part of the update object for a given item.
+The `embedded` key uses a shorthand notation to make creating the updates for embedded documents (such as items) easier.
+Notably, it does not require the `_id` field to be part of the update object for a given embedded document type.
 There are three operations that this object controls -- adding, updating, deleting (in that order).

+Note: As of 1.7.0, the `item` field of the update object has been deprecated.
+Instead, place the value of the item field at `update.embedded.Item`.
+Support for this field will be removed in 1.9.0.

 ### Add
-Given a key of a **non-existing** item, the value contains the data object for item creation compatible with `Item#create`.
-This object can be constructed in-place by hand, or gotten from a template item and modified using `"Item To Add": game.items.getName("Name of Item").data`.
+Given a key of a **non-existing** embedded document, the value contains the data object for document creation compatible with `createEmbeddedDocuments`.
+This object can be constructed in-place by hand, or gotten from a template document and modified using `"Item To Add": game.items.getName("Name of Item").data`.
+As an example.
 Note: the name contained in the key will override the `name` field in any provided creation data.

 ### Update
-Given a key of an existing item, the value contains the data object compatible with `Item#update`
+Given a key of an existing document, the value contains the data object compatible with `updateEmbeddedDocuments`

 ### Delete
-Assigning the key to the special constant `warpgate.CONST.DELETE` will remove this item (if it exists) from the spawned actor. e.g.
+Assigning the key to the special constant `warpgate.CONST.DELETE` will remove this document (if it exists) from the spawned actor. e.g.
 `{"Item Name To Delete": warpgate.CONST.DELETE}`

+### `embedded` Structure
+The `embedded` field expects an object with keys corresponding to a embedded document type.
+Each value for these keys contains an object keyed by "comparison names".
+Each value for the comparison name keys is an object compatible with the desired add, update, or delete operation.
+`{ Embedded Name : { Comparison Name : Update Object, Next Comparison Name : Update Object, etc...} }`

 ## Event System
 Warp Gate includes a hook-like event system that can be used to respond to stages of the spawning and dismissal process.
 Additionally, the event notify function is exposed so that users and module authors can create custom events in any context.